2017 COSC Competition

 Please feel free to contact Paul Houghtaling with any questions or if you need assistance with uploading your video to a YouTube link.

 If submitting the $25 application fee by check, please send to:

 University of Alabama School of Music

 810 Second Avenue

 Tuscaloosa, AL 354587-0366

-- A maximum of ten finalists will advance and compete in a live performance at the National Convention in New York, NY, on Thursday, January 9, 2014.
+- A maximum of twelve finalists, four (4) in each division, will advance and compete in a live performance at the National Convention in Santa Barbara, CA, on Thursday, January 5, 2017.

-- Upon being moved to the finals, an official letter of invitation to the Convention shall be extended to the director by November 15, 2013.
+- Upon being moved to the finals, an official letter of invitation to the Convention shall be extended by email to the director by November 15, 2016.

 - Winners will be recognized directly after the competition.
-First place winners will receive an engraved plaque with second and third place winners receiving a certificate.
+First and second place will be awarded in each of the three divisions.
+First place winners will receive an engraved plaque with second place winners receiving a certificate.
 All finalists will receive a participation certificate.

 - Video of the winning scenes may be posted on the NOA website following the January convention pending availability and a signed release by the institution granting permission to NOA to post the video.
 Institutions may also need to obtain permission to post the video for material not in the public domain in accordance with all relevant intellectual property statutes.

 Questions regarding the competition may be addressed to:

 Paul Houghtaling, competition chair, at , or to